 Both excesses and deficiencies of copper are rare.
 Wilson disease, an inherited disorder, can lead to excess storage of copper in the liver, brain and other organs.
 This can cause tissue damage and and such as:

 - nausea, abdominal pain

 - difficulty walking and/or swallowing

 Copper deficiencies may occasionally occur in patients who have conditions associated with severe malabsorption, such as cystic fibrosis and coeliac disease and in infants exclusively fed cow-milk formulas.
 Manifestations may include , osteoporosis and anaemia.
-A rare genetic condition called Menke's kinky hair syndrome leads to copper deficiencies in the brain and liver of affected infants.
+A rare genetic condition called Menke's disease leads to copper deficiency in the brain and liver of affected infants.
 The disease, which affects primarily males, is associated with seizures, delayed development, abnormal artery development in the brain and unusual gray brittle kinky hair.

 How is the sample collected for testing?

 A blood sample is obtained by inserting a needle into a vein in the arm and/or a is collected.
 Sometimes a doctor performs a liver .

 Is any test preparation needed to ensure the quality of the sample?